jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-movement-detroit-review.md

 The honour of closing on the main stage went to hip hop legends Wu-tang Clan who were celebrating their 25th anniversary.
 Now admittedly I’m not a hip hop fan, but the barrage of f-bombs and aggression seemed at odds with the positive emotions evoked by the other artists performing.
 Not my thing.
 So instead we joined Dubfire on the Pyramid stage who went in hard as usual, closing an awesome event in his signature style.

-<iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Fravereviewz%2Fvideos%2F637001949984158%2F&width=500&show_text=true&height=434&appId" width="500" height="434" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allow="encrypted-media" allowFullScreen="true"></iframe>
+<iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Fravereviewz%2Fvideos%2F637001949984158%2F&show_text=0&width=560" width="560" height="315" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>

 A great experience that I’d fully recommend to anyone who loves good music.
 See you there next year.

+_Written by Magdalena Olsson_